 RTS interpretation and survival probability

 Values of RTS may range from 0 to 7.8408.
 The lower the value of RTS, the poorer the prognosis is for the patient.
-Patients with RTS value of 4 and less should be treated in trauma centers.
-The survival probability correlates with RTS value.
+Patients with an RTS value of 4 or less should be treated in trauma centers.
+The survival probability correlates with the RTS value.

 Let's get an example!

-A patient after a serious car accident is unconscious, GCS 5 pts, SBP 80mmHg, RR 30/min.
+A patient, after a serious car accident, is unconscious, GCS 5 pts, SBP 80mmHg, RR 30/min.
 To estimate his RTS, you can calculate it with the formula above.
-Patient receives 1 GCS value point, 3 SBP value points and 3 RR value points, so the equation looks like this:
+The patient receives 1 GCS value point, 3 SBP value points, and 3 RR value points, so the equation looks like this: